MIT Sloan School Of Management Alumni

 The MIT Sloan School of Management (branded as MIT Sloan) is the business school of the Massachusetts Institute of Technology, a private university in Cambridge, Massachusetts.
 MIT Sloan offers bachelor's, master's, and doctoral degree programs, as well as executive education.
 Many influential ideas in management and finance originated at the school, including the Black–Scholes model, the random walk hypothesis, the binomial options pricing model, and the field of system dynamics.
 The faculty has included numerous Nobel laureates in economics and John Bates Clark Medal winners.

-Article Title : MIT Sloan School of Management
+Article title : MIT Sloan School of Management

-Article Snippet :The MIT Sloan School of Management (branded as MIT Sloan) is the business school of the Massachusetts Institute of Technology, a private university in
+"The MIT Sloan School of Management (branded as MIT Sloan) is the business school of the Massachusetts Institute of Technology, a private university in..."

-Article Title : William Clay Ford Jr.
+Article title : William Clay Ford Jr.

-Article Title : Raghuram Rajan
+Article title : Raghuram Rajan

-Article Title : James Rhyne Killian
+Article title : James C. Foster

-Article Title : Sloan Fellows
+Article title : Sloan Fellows

 The MIT Sloan School of Management (also known as MIT Sloan or Sloan) is the business school of the Massachusetts Institute of Technology, in Cambridge, Massachusetts, USA.